Michael C. Ruger, Chair

 2006 George Washington University Law School

 Chris is a staff attorney in the Office of General Counsel for the United States Department of Veterans Affairs in Washington, DC.
 His experience includes litigating cases in federal court, providing advice to internal agency clients, preparing officials to testify before the United States Congress, and conducting background investigations of individuals who wish to represent VA benefits claimants.
 Prior to this work, Chris clerked at the Office of Disciplinary Counsel for the District of Columbia, where he investigated complaints against DC-barred attorneys and assisted in prosecuting ethics violations.
 While at Penn State, he served as a student member of the University Hearing Board and was a student advisor for Undergraduate Student Government Legal Affairs.
 While attending law school, he interned at the United States Attorney’s Office in Alexandria, VA.
+Chris leads the Board’s career readiness task force.

 William D. DeGrandis